Tiru-M/JapersoftOauth8.0/README.md

 WEB-INF\lib inside Jaspersoft

 Add: applicationContext-externalAuth-oAuth.xml file needs to be placed in the WEB-INF folder

+Update the entries with your OAuth provider information.

 Restart tomcat and access "http://{JRShostname}:{portnumber}/jasperserver-pro/oauth" to test the Oauth module